1 Then shall the kingdom of heaven be likened unto ten virgins, which took their lamps, and went forth to meet the bridegroom.

 5 While the bridegroom tarried, they all slumbered and slept.

 After the failed assumption that the Rapture would occur on Judgment Day (M21), the Elect realized this verse and other scripture declaring that Jesus would tarry... it would yet be many years... a later appointed time.
+Although we now knew that there was a time of tarrying, we still knew not why.
 Another point to be made here is the fact that they slumbered and slept.
 We can understand this as we compare this verse to Mark 14:32-42.
 Notice the Lord told them to watch.
 He then came back twice and was wroth because He found them sleeping.
 The third time He told them it was ok now to sleep.
 Yet at that same moment He told them to get up.

 6 And at midnight there was a cry made, Behold, the bridegroom cometh; go ye out to meet him.